-- Schools recognise that sexual violence and sexual harassment between pupils is a serious safeguarding issue and such behaviour will not be tolerated.
-School behaviour management and anti-bullying policies will reflect the school's approach and staff and pupils will be made aware of the standard of expected behaviour and the likely responses to any incidents of sexual violence and harassment. - The school will follow the statutory guidance Sexual violence and sexual harassment between pupils and will work with relevant agencies to safeguard and support victims, take appropriate action against alleged perpetrators and ensure a safe learning environment for all pupils.
-Sexual violence and sexual harassment between children in schools and colleges - The school will take all necessary steps to put in place a planned PHSE curriculum to convey the school's policy for preventing harmful sexual behaviour and to promote respectful behaviour between pupils with regards to sexual conduct.
-The school will also make close links to the Relationships Education Curriculum which is compulsory for all schools from September 2020. - The school will promote an environment where victims feel empowered to raise concerns and report incidents.
-Any reports of sexual violence or harassment will be taken seriously and thoroughly investigated by the school and appropriate referrals made to the police and children's social care. - The school will ensure that staff and governors receive relevant training to help them ensure an effective response to incidents that protects individual victims and safeguards the welfare of all pupils and staff. - It should be noted that ALL reports of sexual harassment and violence should be taken seriously, but staff need to be aware it is more likely that girls will be the victims of sexual violence and sexual harassment and more likely it will be perpetrated by boys.
-Children with additional needs are three times more likely to be abused. - The school will ensure staff are able to provide appropriate support to victims and alleged perpetrators that meets their needs and continues to promote their education.
+- Schools/colleges recognise that sexual violence and sexual harassment between pupils is a serious safeguarding issue and such behaviour will not be tolerated.
+School/college behaviour management and anti-bullying policies will reflect the school/college's approach and staff and pupils will be made aware of the standard of expected behaviour and the likely responses to any incidents of sexual violence and harassment. - The school/college will follow the guidance within Part 5 of KCSIE as part of the school safeguarding procedures, and will work with relevant agencies to safeguard and support victims, take appropriate action against alleged perpetrators and ensure a safe learning environment for all pupils. - The school/college will take all necessary steps to put in place a planned PHSE curriculum to convey the school/college's policy for preventing harmful sexual behaviour and to promote respectful behaviour between pupils with regards to sexual conduct.
+The school/college will also make close links to the new Relationships Education Curriculum which is compulsory for all schools from September 2020. - The school/college will promote an environment where victims feel empowered to raise concerns and report incidents.
+Any reports of sexual violence or harassment will be taken seriously and thoroughly investigated by the school/college and appropriate referrals made to the police and children's social care. - The school/college will ensure that staff and governors receive relevant training to help them ensure an effective response to incidents that protects individual victims and safeguards the welfare of all pupils and staff.

+- It should be noted that ALL reports of sexual harassment and violence should be taken seriously, but staff need to be aware it is more likely that girls will be the victims of sexual violence and sexual harassment and more likely it will be perpetrated by boys.
+Children with additional needs are three times more likely to be abused. - The school/college will ensure staff are able to provide appropriate support to victims and alleged perpetrators that meets their needs and continues to promote their education.